imgag/ngs-bits/doc/tools/SomaticQC.md

 	All tools produce qcML, a generic XML format for QC of -omics experiments, which we adapted for NGS.

 	Mandatory parameters:
 	  -tumor_bam <file>    Input tumor BAM file.
 	  -normal_bam <file>   Input normal BAM file.
 	  -somatic_vcf <file>  Input somatic VCF file.

 	Optional parameters:
 	  -out <file>          Output qcML file.
 If unset, writes to STDOUT.
 	                       Default value: ''
 	  -links <filelist>    Files that appear in the link part of the qcML file.
 	                       Default value: ''
 	  -target_bed <file>   Target file used for tumor and normal experiment.
 	                       Default value: ''
-	  -ref_fasta <file>   Reference fasta file.
-If unset the reference file from the settings file will be used.
+	  -target_exons <file> Bed file containing target exons, neccessary for TMB calculation.
+Please provide a file that contains the coordinates of all exons in the reference genome.
+If not set, algorithm assumes target file is already intersected with exonic coordinates.
 	                       Default value: ''
+	  -blacklist <file>    Bed file containing regions which shall be blacklisted in TMB calculation.
+	                       Default value: ''
+	  -tsg_bed <file>      Bed file containing regions of tumor suppressor genes.
+	                       Default value: ''
+	  -ref <file>          Reference genome FASTA file.
+If unset 'reference_genome' from the 'settings.ini' file is used.
+	                       Default value: ''
 	  -skip_plots          Skip plots (intended to increase speed of automated tests).
 	                       Default value: 'false'
 	  -build <enum>        Genome build used to generate the input.
 	                       Default value: 'hg19'
 	                       Valid: 'hg19,hg38'

 	Special parameters:
 	  --help               Shows this help and exits.
 	  --version            Prints version and exits.
 	  --changelog          Prints changeloge and exits.
 	  --tdx                Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

 ### SomaticQC changelog
-	SomaticQC 2018_11-7-g60f117b
+	SomaticQC 2019_05-36-gb3caeea

 	2018-07-11 Added build switch for hg38 support.
 	2017-07-28 Added somatic allele frequency histogram and tumor estimate.